 Early Intervention provides an enormous advantage for a child with autism.
 An early diagnosis can be valuable to ensure that a child has every possible opportunity to address delays associated with an autism spectrum diagnosis.
 Most recently, screening for autism as early as 2 years of age has been recommended by the American Academy of Pediatrics.
 With greater awareness and understanding of the signs and symptoms, the prevalence of the diagnosis has gone from 1 in 150 children in the year 2000 to 1 in 59 children in 2018.

-Working with children with autism for more than 10 years both in homes and in a therapeutic preschool setting, we have found that it may be difficult for parents to recognize a developmental delay.
+Working with children with autism, both in homes and in a therapeutic preschool setting, we have found that it may be difficult for parents to recognize a developmental delay.
 However, the ability to identify the signs of autism early and take action is such an important step on the way to the child’s future development.
 The primary delays that are associated with autism tend to be in relation to social and communication skills.
 Typically, a screening for autism is completed by pediatricians at the 2 year well child visit and based on those results appropriate referrals will be recommended.

 At teli, therapists support families on their journey to confirm a diagnosis of autism by listening to the parents and the concerns they raise about their child’s communication or behavior.
 We encourage families to consult with their pediatrician or a psychologist for further evaluation.
 Based on the results of that evaluation we will work as a team to support the family and the child.